oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-3-python-and-oracle-rest-api-relationship/python-and-oracle-rest-api-relationship.md

-# Review the application and routes
+# Lab 3: Review the Python and Oracle REST API relationship

 ## Introduction